blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="report_images/general_plots.png" width="800"/>

-For the purposes of this model the independent variables will be converted according to "diff" or the percent change from each day to the next.
+For the purposes of this model the independent variables will be converted according to differential or the percent change from each day to the next.
 This will help normalize the variables.
 The distribution plot for each variable is below:

 <img src="report_images/diff_dist_plos.png" width="800"/>